AOR Exam 2026 (Advocate on Record) - Dates, Application Form Eligibility, Syllabus & Pattern

 AOR Full Form

-The full form of AOR exam stands for Advocates-on-Record and refers to the person who has cleared the AOR exam conducted by the Supreme Court of India once in a year.
+The full form of AOR exam stands for Advocates-on-Record and refers to the person who has cleared the AOR exam conducted by the Supreme Court of India once a year.
 Clearing the exam is a matter of pride as one becomes eligible to represent clients in the apex court.

-An Advocate on Record is an advocate entitled under Order IV of Supreme Court Rules to plead on behalf of their clients in the Supreme Court.
+An Advocate on Record is an advocate entitled under Order IV of the Supreme Court Rules to plead on behalf of their clients in the Supreme Court.
 Only an Advocate on Record can argue a case in the Supreme Court and defend their clients.

 AOR Eligibility Criteria